The Recycling Room

-The battery recycling symbol is almost the same as the WEEE crossed out wheelie bin but does not have the date mark underneath.
-To find where you can dispose of your waste batteries please use our recycling bank locator below.
+The battery recycling symbol is almost the same as the WEEE crossed out wheelie bin symbol, but does not have the date mark underneath.
+To find out where you can dispose of your waste batteries please use our recycling bank locator below.

 Recycling Bank Locator